Continue reading on DataGuidance with:

 Within this new power, SERNAC has issued two interpretative circulars related with data privacy:

-- Scope: Applies to public and private organisations and regulates personal and sensitive data of identified and identifiable natural persons.
+- Scope: Applies to public and private organizations and regulates personal and sensitive data of identified and identifiable natural persons.

 - Legal basis: Consent, law, contract, and legitimate interest.